 We buy all the products we test — no freebies from companies.
 If you purchase through our links, we may earn a commission, which helps support our testing.

-We've put 11 pairs of the newest and top-rated women's mountain bike shoes through our rigorous testing to find the best of the best.
-From discipline-specific models to more general-use shoes, we put each pair through at least 25 hours of testing.
+From discipline-specific models to more general-use shoes, we put the MTB shoes in this review through at least 25 hours of testing.
 We evaluate each shoe's strengths and weaknesses and ride them on trails ranging from fast and flowy to rocky and technical.
 Throughout our testing, we take copious notes on each shoe's performance and later score them in our five test metrics.
 We do all the work to help you find your next favorite women's mountain bike shoe for your riding style and budget.

 Comfortable, excellent protection, excellent power transfer, easy to clip in and out of, great for hike-a-bike